-(a) The firm designates a licensee of this state who is responsible for the proper registration of the firm and identifies that individual to the board.

-(b) All nonlicensee owners are active individual participants in the CPA firm or affiliated entities.

-(c) The firm complies with such other requirements as the board may impose.
+- (a) The firm designates a licensee of this state who is responsible for the proper registration of the firm and identifies that individual to the board. - (b) All nonlicensee owners are active individual participants in the CPA firm or affiliated entities. - (c) The firm complies with such other requirements as the board may impose.

-(3) Any individual licensee who is responsible for supervising attest services and who signs or authorizes someone to sign the accountant's report on the financial statements on behalf of the firm, shall meet the experience requirements set out in the professional standards for such services promulgated by the American Institute of Certified Public Accountants.
+(3) Any individual licensee or individual granted practice privileges under this Part who is responsible for supervising attest services and who signs or authorizes someone to sign the accountant's report on the financial statements on behalf of the firm, shall meet the experience requirements set out in the professional standards for such services promulgated by the American Institute of Certified Public Accountants.
 In the absence of professional standards concerning such experience requirements promulgated by the American Institute of Certified Public Accountants, the board shall adopt a rule specifying the requisite experience requirements.
-Such board rule shall be in effect only until such time as the American Institute of Certified Public Accountants promulgates professional standards concerning such experience.
+Such board rule shall be in effect only until such time as the American Institute of Certified Public Accountants promulgates professional standards concerning such experience requirements.

-(4) Any individual licensee who signs or authorizes someone to sign the accountant's report on the financial statement on behalf of the firm shall meet the experience requirements promulgated by the American Institute of Certified Public Accountants.
+(4) Any individual licensee or any individual granted practice privileges under this Part who signs or authorizes someone to sign the accountant's report on the financial statement on behalf of the firm shall meet the experience requirements promulgated by the American Institute of Certified Public Accountants.
 In the absence of professional standards concerning such experience requirements promulgated by the American Institute of Certified Public Accountants, the board shall adopt rules specifying the requisite experience requirements.
 Such board rule shall be in effect only until such time as the American Institute of Certified Public Accountants promulgates professional standards concerning such experience requirements.